tanishg5/InkleAssignement/README.md

 Inkle Frontend Intern Assignment
 This project is a frontend assignment built for the Inkle Frontend Intern role.
+Added a simple loading state so the UI doesn’t feel blank when the project opens.

 🛠 Tech Stack used :